What does participatory video reporting mean to be forward-looking in research, monitoring, and evaluation?

 Innovation through participation

 As there is no one answer on how to best develop and use participatory videos, every project that uses participatory video is an opportunity for innovation.
-The best general approach is to make sure the same rigorous methodology is applied to the development of participatory video tools so that results can be packaged in a way that supports and complements our tried and true client offerings that together with technology provides actionable – and human – data.
+The best general approach is to make sure the same rigorous methodology is applied to the development of participatory video tools so that results can be packaged in a way that supports and complements our tried and true client offerings that together with technology provide actionable – and human – data.

 In the case of this participatory project, the video that the youth assessors produced became a valuable part of the presentation of the findings to USAID and other US Government stakeholders.
-It didn’t ‘sugar coat’ the findings; rather the client felt like it accurately reflected the findings of the focus groups.
+It didn’t ‘sugar coat’ the results; rather the client felt like it accurately reflected the findings of the focus groups.
 More importantly, the client took ownership of the video as a tool to open the doorway to further analysis and discussion of the issues presented by Jordanian youth themselves.
 One USAID participant in the viewing expressed that the video gave them the opportunity to truly listen to youth voices.

 In addition, the youth assessors/filmmakers themselves were invited to participate in the presentations and participate in discussions, forming a direct connection between the donor and the population.
 The video is also currently publically available and is being used in presentations to a broader audience.